-Under Delegated Cooperation at worldwide level, where the EU is a co-financing donor while a third donor country authority is the fund-managing donor, the Commission entrusts EU funds to this authority in indirect management.
+Under Delegated Cooperation at worldwide level, where the EU is a co-financing donor while a third donor country agency is the fund-managing donor, the Commission entrusts budget-implementation tasks to this agency in indirect management or awards a grant in direct management.

-Everything said in the context of Delegated Cooperation with the Member States' agencies, including the Pillar Assessment, applies, subject to the following:
+Everything said in the context of Delegated Cooperation with the Member States' agencies, including the pillar assessment, applies, subject to the following:

-- Delegated Cooperation by indirect management with third donor country authorities should be exceptional and duly justified; - there should be a DEVCO Management decision to authorise delegated cooperation in general with the applicant authority; by consequence, the Pillar Assessment will be launched.
-However, there should also be a DEVCO Management decision for each concrete project of delegated cooperation with this authority; - the entry point of any request, whether from a DEVCO service or from the interested body, is to DG DEVCO units, which coordinate the preparation of the DEVCO Management decision to authorise delegated cooperation in general.
+- Delegated Cooperation by indirect management with third donor country authorities should be exceptional and duly justified; Delegated Cooperation by grants under direct management should also be exceptional and justified according to Article 190 RAP. - there should be a DEVCO Management decision to authorise Delegated Cooperation in general with the applicant authority; and where appropriate, to launch the pillar assessment.
+However, there should also be a DEVCO Management decision for each concrete project of Delegated Cooperation under indirect management or by way of direct award of a grant;

+• the entry point of any request, whether from a DEVCO service or from the interested body, is to DG DEVCO units which coordinate the preparation of the DEVCO Management decision to authorise Delegated Cooperation in general.